 1-15 credit course.
 This course is comprised of supervised student activities on research projects identified on an individual or small-group basis.

 3 Credit Course.
-Offered Spring/Summer/Fall.
+Offered Spring/Fall.
 Principles of business management are provided using a variety of examples from industries in agribusiness, which offer real world experiences.
 Exploring the institutions and issues, such as food safety and biotechnology, that are unique to managers in the agribusiness sector is emphasized.

 3 Credit Course.
 Offered Spring/Fall.
 Concepts, strategies, and techniques of local economic analysis, planning and development; and decision making exercises.

 3 Credit Course.
 Offered Spring/Fall.
 Social organization, processes and change in communities; use of sociological principles in analysis of community problems and development.

 3 Credit Course.
 Offered Spring/Fall.
 Understanding theories, concepts, and frameworks of community and economic development and community decision-making models in application to community development practice and issues.

 3 Credit Course.
 Offered Spring, Summer and Fall.
 This course introduces students to the four basic elements of leadership: personal, interpersonal, group/organization, and community.

 3 Credit Course.
 Offered Spring/Fall.
 Provides a multidimensional overview of three key aspects of community and economic development.
 Population - the people.
 Land Use - the place.
 Municipal finance - the things they do there.